-BACKGROUND: The Sanctuary at Wulfert Point Community Association (Association) has submitted a request for the City to consider reducing the speed limit of the roadways within the Sanctuary community, including Wulfert Rd. from 30 mph to 20 mph.
+BACKGROUND: The Sanctuary at Wulfert Point Community Association (Association) has submitted a request for the City to consider reducing the speed limit on Wulfert Rd. from 30 mph to 20 mph.
 Included in the agenda packet for this item is an email from Marc Lautenbach (2/4/2025), on behalf of the Association, requesting that the speed limit on Wulfert Rd. be reduced from 30 mph to 22 mph, and a letter from the Association Board of Directors (4/27/2025), requesting that the Wulfert Rd. speed limit be reduced from 30 mph to 20 mph.